wpmetabox/docsv2/docs/support-policy.md

 - For plugins that officially support Meta Box, like Oxygen Builder, SearchWP, Admin Columns, ... please reach out to them if you have any issue with installation, configuration, compatibility, or usage.
 - For other plugins that don't have support for Meta Box, let us know so we can put it in our roadmap, or contact them to ask for Meta Box integration.
 Anyway, we don't promise or guarantee future integration.
 - Customization for your specific needs.
 - Custom development.
-We do custom development **as an outsourcing service**.
-If you need help, please [hire us].
+We do custom development **as an outsourcing service** and are [available for hire](https://metabox.io/contact/).

 ## Support time